Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Some options may be moved into other sections when these mods have been detected.
 The "Improved Cheat Menu" may also produce some minor visual glitches if Lefreut's Enhanced UI is installed.
 Functionality is not adversely affected, however.

-Pecca's "Infinity UI" is mostly incompatible with this mod, except for the "Improved Cheat Menu" subcomponent.

 The mod can not be installed together with EEUITweaks component "Hidden Game Options".
 You can install either one, but not both at the same time.